 Even if you think you know exactly who's going to win what we imagine you're still asking this question: where can I watch the Oscars live stream online?

 Start on the Red Carpet

-The Red Carpet rolls out at 7pm ET, 4pm PT or 12am GMT – or 8am AWST Monday morning – with the awards ceremony to follow immediately after everyone's outerwear is thoroughly discussed and dissected.
+The Red Carpet rolls out at 7pm ET, 4pm PT or 12am GMT – or 8am AWST and 10am AEDT Monday morning – with the awards ceremony to follow immediately after everyone's outerwear is thoroughly discussed and dissected.

 If you've never watched one of the previous 88 Academy Awards, the Red Carpet is the time where the industry's brightest stars stroll to their seats.
 I know, I know.
 It sounds boring, but, in reality the Red Carpet is actually hysterical, thanks to a running gag by E! called "Fashion Police."

 There's something oddly satisfying about joining in with the brutal on-screen critiquing while you consume pizza in your least fashionable loungewear.

 Should you want to follow along with the fashion carnage, simply head on over to E!
 Online's Livestream site and laugh, "ooh" and "ah" until the stars take their seats.